FrankFace81/structured-prompt-project/README.md

 ## Quick Start

-Copy and paste the hcca-beta prompt into your preferred LLM (e.g., ChatGPT, Claude, Gemini).
+Copy and paste the hcca-beta prompt into your preferred LLM (e.g., ChatGPT, Claude, Gemini, or use [duck.ai](duck.ai) for privacy).
-Follow the on-screen instructions to generate improved co-parenting communication (use [duck.ai](duck.ai) for privacy).
+Follow the on-screen instructions to generate improved co-parenting communication.

 ## About